-- 5.7 As identified in the Schedule of Land Ownership and Interests [APP-007], the Applicant owns the freehold to the land and there are limited parties with other interests in the land.
+- 5.7 As identified in the Schedule of Land Ownership and Interests (Application Document Reference Number 3.1) The [APP-007], the Applicant owns the freehold to the land and there are limited parties with other interests in the land.
 Consequently many provisions that relate to powers of compulsory acquisition and stopping up of streets or works in streets are not required.
 Similarly, as was indicated in the National Grid consultation responses (annexed to this document for ease of reference at Annex 2) protective provisions are required "where the promoter intends to acquire land, extinguish rights or interfere with NG apparatus".
 As land is not being compulsorily acquired and rights are not being extinguished, protective provisions are not necessary and are not included in the draft Order. - 5.8 The Applicant has had regard to the advice in Advice Note 15, and in particular paragraph 3.1.
 The connections to the two existing substations on the Project Site will be addressed under the 'Connection Application' that was submitted to NG on 19th September 2017 and any connection works will be carried out in accordance with the terms of such agreement with NG.
-The Grid Connection Statement [APP-033] provides further information in that regard. - Other provisions that are not required in the Order include drainage rights and rights to access land to carry out surveys, as the Applicant owns the Project Site and requires no additional rights over it and a procedure relating to the removal of human remains is also not deemed necessary as the presence of any such remains is highly unlikely.
+The Grid Connection Statement (Application Document Reference Number 5.2)[APP-033] provides further information in that regard. - Other provisions that are not required in the Order include drainage rights and rights to access land to carry out surveys, as Tthe Applicant owns the Order land Project Site and requires no additional rights over it, and a procedure relating to the removal of human remains.
+The is also not deemed necessary as the presence of any such remains is highly unlikely given.
 This is due to the Project Site's location and former use as a power station, which was decommissioned and demolished recently (between 2013 and 2015).
-Furthermore due to the ground conditions as assessed in Chapter 6 of the Environmental Statement; 'Contaminated Land, Water Resources and Flood Risk' [APP-048], any such discovery would be highly unlikely in any event.
+Furthermore due to the ground conditions as assessed in Chapter 6 of the Environmental Statement; 'Contaminated Land, Water Resources and Flood Risk' (Application Document Reference Number 6.3.6)[APP-048], any such discovery would be highly unlikely in any event.
 Similarly, the delivery of the Project does not require any felling or lopping of trees and so no such article is included.